-We may not be able to retain and increase sales to our existing customers, which could negatively impact our financial results.
+We may not be able to retain and increase sales to our existing customers, which could negatively impact our financial results

 We generally seek to license our platform and solutions pursuant to customer subscriptions.
 However, our customers have no obligation to maintain the subscription and can often terminate with 30 days' notice.
 We also actively seek to sell additional solutions to our existing customers.
 If our efforts to satisfy our existing customers are not successful, we may not be able to retain them or sell additional functionality to them and, as a result, our revenue and ability to grow could be adversely affected.
-Customers may choose not to renew their subscriptions for many reasons, including the belief that our service is not required for their business needs or is otherwise not cost-effective, a desire to reduce discretionary spending or a belief that our competitors' services provide better value.
-Additionally, our customers may not renew for reasons entirely out of our control, such as the dissolution of their business or an economic downturn in their industry.
-A significant increase in our churn rate would have an adverse effect on our business, financial condition, and operating results.
+Customers may choose not to renew their subscriptions for many reasons, including the belief that our service is not required for their business needs on is otherwise not cost-effective, a desire to reduce discriptions promating result, our customers may choose not to renew thor reasons entirely out of our control, such as the dissolution of their business needs on is otherwise not cost-effective, a desire to reduce discription and early effection our business, financial condition, and operating results.

 A part of our growth strategy is to sell additional new features and solutions to our existing customers.
 Our ability to sell new features to customers will depend in significant part on our ability to anticipate industry evolution, practices and standards and to continue to enhance existing solutions or introduce or acquire new solutions on a timely basis to keep pace with technological developments both within our industry and in related industries, and to remain compliant with any regulations mandated by federal agencies or state-mandated or foreign government regulations as they pertain to our customers.
 However, we may prove unsuccessful either in developing new features or in expanding the third-party software and products with which our solutions integrate.
-In addition, the success of any enhancement or new feature depends on several factors, including the timely completion, introduction and market acceptance of the enhancement or feature.
-Any new solutions we develop or acquire might not be introduced in a timely or cost-effective manner and might not achieve the broad market acceptance necessary to generate significant revenue.
-If any of our competitors implement new technologies before we are able to implement them or better anticipate the innovation and integration opportunities in related industries, those competitors may be able to provide more effective or cheaper solutions than ours.
+In addition, the success of any enhancement or new feature agencies or state-mandated or foreign government regulations we develop or acquire ingifient or acquire ingifient or cost-effective manner and might not achieve the broad market acceptance of the enhancement or feature.
+Any new solutions we develop or acquire ingifient or acquire ingifient text, shose competitors may be able to provide more effective or cheaper solutions than ours.